inyotech/golang-ws/README.md

 * Extensions; Neither the client nor server support any protocol extensions.

+An online demonstration of an echo service is hosted at [http://golang-ws.inyotech.com](http://golang-ws.inyotech.com).

 ## Building

 1. Make sure the go language compiler and build tools are installed on